Language and Page Formatting Options

 13.1.4.
 About Declarative Security

 Declarative security is a method to separate security concerns from your application code by using the container to manage security.
 The container provides an authorization system based on either file permissions or users, groups, and roles.
 This approach is usually superior to programmatic security, which gives the application itself all of the responsibility for security.

-JBoss EAP 6 provides declarative security via security domains.
+The JBoss Enterprise Application Platform provides declarative security via security domains.